Internal Guidelines used in processing claims

 A. Person must be in employment insurable at PRSI classes A, D, J or M (where the employee is under 16 years of age)

-(Persons insured at PRSI Class B are not eligible for Injury Benefit but may be entitled to a declaration that an occupational accident occurred and may qualify for other benefits available under the Occupational Injuries Scheme.)
+Persons insured at PRSI Class B are not eligible for payment of Injury Benefit but may be entitled to a declaration that an occupational accident occurred and may qualify for other benefits available under the Occupational Injuries Scheme.

 B. The accident must have occurred on or after 1 May 1967 or the prescribed disease must have developed on or after 1 May 1967.

-The Occupational Injuries Scheme was introduced from 1 May 1967 and provides insurance against accidents which occurred after that date or prescribed occupational diseases contracted while in insurable employment after 1 May 1967 and which developed on or after that date.
+The Occupational Injuries Scheme was introduced from 1 May 1967.
+It provides insurance against accidents which occurred or prescribed occupational diseases contracted while in insurable employment on or after 1 May 1967.
 Occupational accidents or diseases which developed prior to that date fall under the Workman's Compensation Acts.
 In these cases the question of compensation is a matter for settlement between the employee and the employer.